 The administration of these laws and regulations is the responsibility of the Superintendency of Hydrocarbons of Bolivia’s Sector Regulation System (“SIRESE”).

 SIRESE approves the terms and conditions of new transportation agreements between Transredes and Bolivian gas procedures and shippers.
-Bolivian law provides for open access to Transredes’ pipeline network, which requires Transredes to respond with a project proposal to any producer that requests access to the transportation system delivery for proven and probable gas and/or liquids reserves to market.
+Bolivian law provides for open access to Transredes’s pipeline network, which requires Transredes to respond with a project proposal to any producer that requests access to the transportation system delivery for proven and probable gas and/or liquids reserves to market.
 The proposal is reviewed by the producer as well as SIRESE to verify its purpose and economics.

 Transredes was specifically granted four administrative concessions to operate its pipeline assets for a 40-year term beginning in May 1997.
 No new concession is necessary for the capital expansion program, but Transredes is required to follow a reporting process with the SIRESE.
 At the end of their term, the concessions may be renewed at the government’s discretion or put out to tender.
 In the event of the latter, Transredes will receive the lower of unamortized PP&E adjusted for inflation or the winning bid price offered in the tender.

-Tariffs [Tariff regime to be confirmed]
+Tariffs

 The Superintendency of Hydrocarbons requires that all gas and liquids transportation services in Bolivia be subject to postage stamp tariffs.
 A postage stamp tariff is intended to prevent discrimination among shippers, suppliers and consumers by charging a single tariff irrespective of the transportation distance.
 In practice, there are separate postage stamp tariffs established for domestic gas, export gas, domestic liquids and export liquids.
 The postage stamp tariff system was adopted in order to equalize the cost of service to the cities and towns (for example, La Paz) that are relatively distant from the sources of gas and liquids located in the south and central parts of Bolivia and to encourage the development of reserves further from the entrance to GTB.